maxgreive/utxo-web/src/pages/index.md

 # Hero Section
 hero:
   title: Become <span>Customer First</span>
-  subtitle: Understand your customer and grow beyond
+  subtitle: Understand your customer and grow
-  intro: Agilos helps you to convert your data into a strategic asset and get touch business insight
+  intro: Everyone wants to be understood and cared for.
+This builds trust.
+And trust is the basis for sustainable growth.
-  ctaText: See our services
+  ctaText: See how we can help you
   ctaLink: /services

 # Service Section
 services:
-  serviceTitle: The Best Choice For All Your Business Needs
+  serviceTitle:
   serviceSubtitle: Providing Services
   items:
     - title: Customer Research Sprints